- America’s community newspapers need a leader and advocate--a trusted, respected voice with a passion for the news and

 Who can join NNA?

 Newspapers (non-daily and daily), college, online, nonprofit, church and neighborhood newspapers with 25 percent local news content are eligible for NNA membership.
 Both free and paid circulation publications are eligible for NNA membership, and dues are calculated upon a combination of free and paid circulation.

 Suppliers to the newspaper industry, students, journalism professors and retired publishers/owners are also eligible for membership.
 For further information on these membership opportunities, check the membership section of this website, call the NNA at 217-241-1400, or e-mail email@example.com.

 A member-eligible newspaper:

-- Published and distributed to the general public at least monthly
+- Is published and distributed to the general public at least monthly

-- Both free and paid circulation newspapers may be eligible for membership.
+- Can be free or paid circulation newspapers

 - Must contain a minimum of 25 percent local news content as averaged on an annual basis, and include staff-produced local news content

 - Must not serve primarily as a platform to promote the interest and/or opinions of a special interest group, individual or cause